-This report focuses on cholesterol in particular, but below we give a roundup of reasons why green tea's a hearthealthy beverage or supplement.
-You'll find cholesterol in there, along with some other intriguing cardiovascular health benefits.
-So, green tea can help:
+This report focuses on cholesterol in particular, but below we give a roundup of reasons why green tea's a heart-healthy beverage or supplement.
+You'll find cholesterol in there, along with some other intriguing cardiovascular-related abilities.

-1. Lower cholesterol: In a study conducted in China, 220 men and women with mild to moderate high cholesterol were randomly assigned to a daily capsule containing green tea extract or placebo for a total of 12 weeks.
-In those treated with the green tea extract, total and LDL (bad) cholesterol were significantly lowered by 11.3% and 16%, respectively, as compared to no change in the placebo-treated group.

-- 2. Reduce risk of death from coronary heart disease: In a Japanese study involving 8,522 men and women followed for 12 years, those men who drank 10 cups of green tea a day experienced a 58% reduction in the risk of death from coronary heart disease as compared to those who drank only three cups a day. - 3.
-Lower blood pressure: In a Japanese study, 240 obese individuals were given green tea containing 583 mg of catechins or placebo.
+- 1. Could lower cholesterol: In a study conducted in China, 220 men and women with mild to moderate high cholesterol were randomly assigned to a daily capsule containing green tea extract or placebo for a total of 12 weeks.
+In those treated with the green tea extract, total and LDL (bad) cholesterol were significantly lowered by 11.3% and 16%, respectively, as compared to no change in the placebo-treated group. - 2.
+Could reduce risk of death from coronary heart disease: In a Japanese study involving 8,522 men and women followed for 12 years, those men who drank 10 cups of green tea a day experienced a 58% reduction in the risk of death from coronary heart disease as compared to those who drank only three cups a day.8 - 3.
+Could lower blood pressure: In a Japanese study, 240 obese individuals were given green tea containing 583 mg of catechins or placebo.
 In the group treated with green tea, there was a lowering of systolic blood pressure as compared to the placebo group.
-Moreover, the greentea-treated group had a reduction in body fat and LDL cholesterol as well.

-4. Prevent strokes: In a Japanese study with 4,200

-men and women who died of cardiovascular diseases or cancers, drinking green tea was inversely associated with death due to all causes (except cancer)-and due to heart disease in particular.
+Moreover, the green-tea-treated group had a reduction in body fat and LDL cholesterol as well. - 4.
+Could prevent strokes: In a Japanese study with 4,200 men and women who died of cardiovascular diseases or cancers, drinking green tea was inversely associated with death due to all causes (except cancer)-and due to heart disease in particular.
 This protective effect was stronger in women than men.
 The strongest inverse association was observed in those with stroke.
 Compared to women who drank less than one cup of green tea a day, those who drank six or more cups a day had a 42% lower risk of dying from stroke.